Task Force Adopts Two More Criminal Justice Reform Recommendations

-(RALEIGH) Attorney General Josh Stein announced that the North Carolina Task Force for Racial Equity in Criminal Justice, convened by Gov. Roy Cooper and co-chaired by Justice Anita Earls and the attorney general, adopted two more recommendations during its meeting today.
-Those include a recommendation for the Administrative Office of the Courts to include information on race in its data reporting and to require racial equity training for court system personnel.
-The Administrative Office of the Courts will now be asked to implement these recommendations.
+Supreme Court Justice Anita Earls and Attorney General Josh Stein announced as co-chairs that the North Carolina Task Force for Racial Equity in Criminal Justice, convened by Governor Roy Cooper, adopted two more recommendations during its meeting today.
+Those include a recommendation for the North Carolina Administrative Office of the Courts (NCAOC) to include information on race in its data reporting and to require racial equity training for court system personnel.
+The NCAOC will now be asked to implement these recommendations.

 “I am pleased that the Task Force is continuing to move forward and take action,” said Attorney General Josh Stein.
 “These recommendations - along with those we have already made and will make in the coming weeks - will drive improvements to our criminal justice system, making it fairer for everyone.
 This work is essential, and we have much more to do.”